Skip to main content

 Open biography

-Stephen Durham
+Professor Stephen R. Durham

 Stephen Durham is Professor of Allergy and Respiratory Medicine and Head of Allergy and Clinical Immunology, National Heart and Lung Institute, Imperial College London.
 He is Honorary Consultant Physician at Royal Brompton Hospital London.
 His research interests include allergic rhinitis and asthma and translational studies of allergen immunotherapy.
 He is Past President of the BSACI (2006-09) and elected Fellow of EAACI in 2021.
 He is a member of the Steering Committee (2005- ongoing) and chaired the Allergy and Asthma Interest Group (2012-2020) of the Immune Tolerance Network, National Institute of Allergy and Infectious Diseases, NIH, USA.